10 Promises to My Dog: Plot

-10 years later, Akari is a university student studying to become a vet.
-By chance, she happens to see a poster advertising Susumu's upcoming performance in the city.
-The pair have a tearful reunion, and they soon start dating.
+10 years later, Akari is a university student studying to become a veterinary.
+She sees a poster advertising Susumu's upcoming performance in the city.
+The pair have a tearful reunion, and they start dating.
 During this time, she starts to feel that Socks is a constrain to her.
 She starts to bemoan the sacrifices that she has to make because of Socks.
 After Akari graduates from university, she becomes a zookeeper at Asahiyama Zoo.
 Akari seldom returns to her home, and neglects Socks in the process.
-However, she is reminded of the good friend Socks was when the dog helps Susumu gain enough confidence to play the guitar again after his accident.
+However, she is reminded of the good friend Socks was when the dog helps Susumu gain enough confidence to play the guitar again after an accident.

-As time passes, Socks starts to age and becomes weaker.
+As time passes, Socks grows old and feeble.
 Akari is shocked at how much weaker Socks looks on one of her rare visits home, and promises to visit it often.
 However, due to her heavy workload, she is unable to fulfill that promise.
-One day, her father phones her urgently to tell her that Socks was dying.
-Managing to get away from her work, she rushes back just in time.
+One day, her father tells her that Socks is dying.
+She rushes back just in time.
 As its energy saps away, Akari reads the Ten Commandments of Dog Ownership again to see if she had done what she had promised 10 years ago.

 After Socks' death, Akari and her father find long-lost photographs of Socks, and a letter from her mother.
 The letter tells Akari that Socks was meant to replace herself, though she added that Socks will not live as long as Akari.
 Akari is also reminded of the fact that her father sacrificed his career for her.
-Not long after, Akari and Susumu get married together.
+Not long after, Akari and Susumu get married.